 Problem solving skills: The ability to find solutions for your customer.

 Mathematical ability: Number skills will help with negotiating the best financial deals.

-IT skills: Many of your duties, such as keeping up to date with stock levels, will require using computerised databases.
+IT skills: Many of your duties, such as keeping up to date with stock levels and searching for other vehicles for your customers, will require using computerised databases.

 Technical knowledge: You will need to have some mechanical understanding and to be able to explain this in everyday language.